-Wallace House returns to our in-person Knight-Wallace Fellowship for the 2022-2023 academic year.
+Wallace House returned to our in-person Knight-Wallace Fellowship for the 2022-2023 academic year.

 What to Prepare